digi-ron/AU-Falcon-SPUD-Project/Engine/FuelPressureRegulator/FuelPressureRegulator.md

 Generally speaking fuel pressure regulators are one of the first parts to be replaced when diagnosing a fuelling issue, however the following should be checked first:

-- confirm no major Fuel Pump failure, signalled by lack of noise from fuel pump when car turned to accessories.
+- Confirm no major Fuel Pump failure, signalled by lack of noise from fuel pump when car turned to accessories.
-- confirm spark by checking spark plug quality ([replace if necessary](../SparkPlugs/SparkPlugs.md#replacement)), leads and [pack resistance](../IgnitionCoil/IgnitionCoil.md#primary-resistance) if possible. specific cylinders can be tested by swapping leads on each coil, i.e. 1 & 6, 2 & 5, 3 & 4
+- Confirm spark by checking spark plug quality ([replace if necessary](../SparkPlugs/SparkPlugs.md#replacement)), leads and [pack resistance](../IgnitionCoil/IgnitionCoil.md#primary-resistance) if possible. specific cylinders can be tested by swapping leads on each coil, i.e. 1 & 6, 2 & 5, 3 & 4

 ## Replacement